afgbeveridge/EsotericLanguagesToolkit/README.md

+# Overview

 A generalized interpreter toolkit for esoteric languages, written in/using C# 8, .NET Core, Blazor, Python, Docker, mysql, Rabbitmq, mongodb, sanic, pandas.

-See setup.txt for environment details.
+You can create your own esoteric language based on changing the keyword mappings of a generalized eso language.

-Some languages are natively supplied, others can be created using the Blazor client.
+Some languages are supplied as standard, others can be created using the Blazor client.

-Natively supported:
+Directly supported:

 * FALSE language (http://strlen.com/false/false.txt)
 * BrainFuck (recent, stable) (http://en.wikipedia.org/wiki/Brainfuck)